ducminhgd/notes/computer/signals.md

 The SIGTERM can also be referred as soft kill because the process that receives the SIGTERM signal may choose to ignore it.

-In other words, it’s the polite way of killing a process.
+In other words, it's the polite way of killing a process.

 ```bash
 kill <process_id>